klekaelly/klekaelly.github.io/README.md

 ### Contributing

-Since this is a personal portfolio showcasing my work, no open source contributions are necessary.
-Thanks though.
+No open source contributions are necessary.

 ### Author